wisetrack-io/unity-identifier/README.md

    - Extract the contents to your project’s `Assets/Plugins/WiseTrackIdentifier` folder.
    - Open Unity, and EDM4U will automatically detect and resolve dependencies.
 If not, manually trigger resolution via `Assets > External Dependency Manager > Android Resolver > Resolve`.

+   ### Option 3: Via `.unitypackage` (Manual Import)

+   - Go to the [Releases](https://github.com/wisetrack-io/unity-identifier/releases) section of the repository.
+   - Download the latest `.unitypackage` file.
+   - In Unity, navigate to `Assets > Import Package > Custom Package…`.
+   - Select the downloaded `.unitypackage` and click `Import`.
+   - Once imported, make sure EDM4U is installed in your project.
+   - Trigger dependency resolution via `Assets > External Dependency Manager > Android Resolver > Resolve` if needed.

 3. **Configure Android**:
    Ensure your `minSdkVersion` is set to 21 or later